Hanbury Brown-Twiss Effect with Wave Packets: Label-free approach to identical particles

 \section{Label-free approach to identical particles}

 For a quantum treatment of the HBT effect, it is essential to take the indistinguishability of the particles into account.
-However, treatment of identical particles in quantum mechanics, particularly those involving entanglement, has been an issue which has been much debated \cite{deb1,deb2,deb3,deb4,deb5,deb6,deb7,deb8,deb9,deb10, deb11,deb12,deb13,deb14,deb15,deb16,deb17,deb18,deb19}.
+However, treatment of identical particles in quantum mechanics, particularly those involving entanglement, has been an issue which has been much debated \cite{deb1,deb2,deb3,deb5,deb6,deb7,deb8,deb9,deb10, deb11,deb12,deb13,deb14,deb15,deb16,deb17,deb18,deb19}.
 The problem can be seen in the very basic symmetric or anti-symmetric wavefunctions that are usually written, e.g. $\phi_A(x_1)\phi_B(x_2) \pm \phi_B(x_1)\phi_A(x_2)$.
 Although the particles are assumed to be indistinguishable, we put labels 1 and 2 on them.
-The problem gets compounded when one wants to write an entangled state for two such particles.
-Recently a new state-based approach has been introduced which does not label the particles \cite{franco}.
+In addition, since the above state is not separable, the question arises, whether it is an entangled state?
+The problem of labeling, of course, disappears if one uses the second quantization approach \cite{9qm}.
+However, the problems in dealing with entangled states do not go away just by using second quantization.
+Recently a new state-based approach has been introduced which does not label the particles, and appears to address the entanglement related issues satisfactorily \cite{franco}.
 In the following, we will explain this approach and use it to analyze HBT experiment with quantum particles.

 In this new approach, the basic assumption is that in dealing with more than one identical particles, the particles cannot be individually addressed.
 This is in accordance with the quantum theory.
 The combined state of two particles, which may consist of single-particle states, is treated as a holistic indivisible entity \cite{franco}.
 One cannot ask for the form of this state.
 What one can ask, is what the two particle probabiliity amplitude of finding the two particles in two different states is.
 For example, if one particle is in the single-particle state $|\psi\rangle$ and one in the state $|\phi\rangle$, the two-particle state is represented as $|\phi,\psi\rangle$.
-One may not talk about the "form" of this state in terms of single-particle states $|\psi\rangle$ and $|\phi\rangle$.
+One may not talk about the ``form'' of this state in terms of single-particle states $|\psi\rangle$ and $|\phi\rangle$.
 However, the probability amplitude of finding one particle in state $|\alpha\rangle$ and the other in state $|\beta\rangle$, i.e., in the combined state $|\alpha,\beta\rangle$, is given by